 But it would be a mistake to view "retail banking" as synonymous with "consumer finance."
-Even in the United Kingdom, where customers are slow in adopting multichannel banking, engage in low levels of account switching,12 and prefer to do their banking in person in high street branches, econsumer and m-commerce products are proliferating.
-Some of these are bank-specific, such as
+Even in the United Kingdom, where customers are slow in adopting multichannel banking, engage in low levels of account switching, and prefer to do their banking in person in high street branches, e-consumer and m-commerce products are proliferating. xvi